backy22/Jibse/README.md

 # Structure
 ## SmartContract
 Built on Ethereum smart contract.
--Rent Contract ... manage all rent contract.
+- Rent Contract ... manage all rent contract.
--Payment Contract ... manage payment
+- Payment Contract ... manage payment
--Score Contract ... have score logic for each user. manage all score and review.
+- Score Contract ... have score logic for each user. manage all score and review.

 ## Frontend
 React, NextJs